DrBoltzmann/CarND-Vehicle-Detection/project_writeup.md

 ![HOG image example_car_image_002][image3]

 Of particular interest is the way that car and notcar images are represented.
-Generally a car has a characteristic shape with the outer body and license plate providing a characteristics pattern.
+Generally a car has a characteristic shape with the outer body and license plate providing a characteristic pattern.
 Environment images (notcar) typically are represented by horizontal or uniformly oriented stripe patterns.
 This difference in features should then provide a good basis for being able to classify the car images from the environment.
 The following HOG parameters provided good visual differentiation between car and notcar images:
 * orient = 8-10
 * pix_per_cell = 6-8
 * cell_per_block = 2

 #### 2. Final choice of HOG parameters

-Final tuning of HOG parameters were done during the training of the SVC Classifier.
+Final tuning of HOG parameters was done during the training of the SVC Classifier.
 The orient, pix_per_cell, and cell_per_block values were tuned previously based on the visual results.
 The color_space and hog_channel were evaluated with the error of the classifier training.

 ##### Defined features parameters:
 * color_space = 'YCrCb'